Enbridge (ENB) Scheduled to Post Quarterly Earnings on Friday

-Enbridge (NYSE:ENB) (TSE:ENB) will post its quarterly earnings results before the market opens on Friday, November 5th.
-Analysts expect Enbridge to post earnings of $0.46 per share for the quarter.
-Individual that are interested in registering for the company’s earnings conference call can do so using this link.
+Enbridge (TSE:ENB) (NYSE:ENB) is scheduled to post its quarterly earnings results before the market opens on Friday, November 5th.
+Analysts expect Enbridge to post earnings of C$0.58 per share for the quarter.

-Enbridge (NYSE:ENB) (TSE:ENB) last posted its quarterly earnings data on Thursday, July 29th.
-The pipeline company reported $0.67 EPS for the quarter, beating the consensus estimate of $0.56 by $0.11.
-The business had revenue of $8.91 billion for the quarter, compared to analysts’ expectations of $9 billion.
-Enbridge had a net margin of 14.99% and a return on equity of 9.24%.
-During the same period in the previous year, the firm posted $0.56 EPS.
-On average, analysts expect Enbridge to post $2 EPS for the current fiscal year and $3 EPS for the next fiscal year.

 Enbridge Company Profile